 The clinic also can talk to you about different foods that can lessen the inflammatory response, as well as highlight foods that increase the inflammatory response.

 Achilles Heel or Achilles Tendinopathy

-It is usually more painful walking down hill; it can be quite sever if there has been a significant tear within the Achilles tendon itself.
-Most of the bother again is due to inflammation within the fascia, this can lead to disorder with in the fibers and create what we call a lesion or adhesions within the structures, so having Osteopathic treatment will help to lessen the pain.
+It is usually more painful walking down hill; it can be quite severe if there has been a significant tear within the Achilles tendon itself.
+Most of the pain again is due to inflammation within the fascia, t which can lead to disorder within the fibres and create “a lesion” or “adhesions” within the structures, so having osteopathic treatment will help to lessen the pain

-One treatment approach is to work to reorganize the tissue fiber of the injury, as well as release the pressure on the area with Osteopathic treatment techniques.
-Our goal is two fold, to get pain relief reduced followed by rebalancing of the tissue structures.
+One treatment approach is to reorganize the tissue fibre of the injury, as well as release the pressure on the area with osteopathic treatment techniques.
+Our goal is twofold – to reduce pain relief followed by rebalancing the tissue structures.
 It is a measurable condition and as such treatment is speedy.
 For any further information please just call and I would be glad to answer any questions.

-The treatment is to assess weather or not there is a fracture as the symptoms can be similar.
-It is recommended to see your Osteopath or Doctor to have it assessed.
+The treatment is to assess whether there is a fracture as the symptoms can be similar.
+It is recommended to see your osteopath or doctor to have it assessed.

-What has been found is a decrease in proprioception (neurological amnesia) post injury, this along with in some cases; ligament damage can also take place with such injuries.
+What has been found with ankle sprains is a decrease in proprioception (neurological amnesia) post injury.
+This, along with ligament damage in some cases, can also take place with such injuries.
 This can leave the ankle in a susceptible state and can lead to further injuries of the same nature.
-To combat this it is advised to rehabilitate the ankle it should be noted that even with minor injuries involving lateral ankle strain it is worth rehabilitating the injury.
-For further information please call the clinic.
+To combat this, it is advised to rehabilitate the ankle.
+It should be noted that even with minor injuries involving lateral ankle strain, it is worth rehabilitating the injury.

-If you need any further information please fee free to call.
+If you need any further information, please feel free to call.